How To Buy The Sailboat Of Your Dreams

 Then all of a sudden….There she is!
 She’s the one that will work!
 How do I buy her and start this dream rolling??

 HOW DO YOU BUY THE BOAT?

 There are two different scenarios to buying a new boat depending on WHERE the boat is.
 She is either sitting in stock at our show docks or you are going to order through your dealer from the factory. (or she may already be on order for stock and you’re the lucky one who will get her).
 Usually the dealer will require an earnest deposit to start the purchase process.
 20% is the standard to order a boat for you.
 If she is in stock, the process will be the following: 10% begins the process, you set up “closing” with the financing source* within about 10 days or if you’re just paying cash for it, you close within 10 days on 90% of the purchase price, then at delivery day, you pay the final 10%.
 If the plan is to order a boat, 20% starts the process and gets her ordered.
 You bring the deposit up to 90% of the purchase price when the boat ships from the factory.
 You pay the final 10% on delivery day.
 We don’t start commissioning and installing equipment until she is 90% funded (after closing).

-*Financing Source.
 The interest rates should be very important to you.
-Current financing rates are half what they were a ten years ago!
-You can finance most boats over 20 years.
+You can finance most boats over 30 years.
 It is easy to finance a boat.

-Some people choose to pay cash or finance the new boat through a home equity loan or another source, but you should always consider the benefit of the low rates and also the TAX benefit of the boat as a second home.
+Some people choose to pay cash or finance the new boat through a home equity loan or another source, but you should always consider the affordability of your monthly payment as well as the TAX benefit of the boat as a second home.
 Yes, she would probably be considered a second home, so please talk to your tax advisor to realize these benefits.
 They could be substantial.

 If you’d like even more tax benefits, consider placing the new boat in charter.